dale-forrister/UT_Metabolomics_Pipeline/README.md

 5. Once the connection is successful, you will see your server's address in the green status bar at the bottom-left corner of the VS Code window.
 This indicates that you are now working on the remote server.

 6.  **How to Add an SSH Key to Your Remote Server**:
 If you prefer passwordless login, you can configure an SSH key and add it to your remote server.
 (You can learn more about passwordless access [here](https://cloud.wikis.utexas.edu/wiki/spaces/RCTFusers/pages/31976509/POD+Resources+and+Access).)
+    * ***With an ssh key on your local computer, you can access POD from off campus without using a VPN.***

     ```bash
     # 1. Generate an SSH key pair on your local machine
     # A. Open a terminal on your computer and run: